Leptodactylus pustulatus

 Leptodactylus pustulatus is a species of frog in the family Leptodactylidae.
 It is endemic to Brazil.

+Habitat

+It is found in the Amazonia, Caatinga, and Cerrado biomes, in ponds, rivers, and gallery forest.
+It has also been found in pastureland, rural gardens, urban areas, and ponds in the states of Goiás, Mato Grosso, Tocantins, Ceará and Maranhão.
+It has been observed between 400 and 1000 m above sea level.
+It has shown some tolerance to habitat disturbance.
+Much of its habitat consists of seasonally flooded areas in the Araguaia, Tocantins, Xingu and Parnaíba river systems.

+Scientists have reported the frog in many protected places: APA da Serra de Baturite, APA de Upaon-Acu/Miritiba/Alto Preguicas, APA Lago de Palmas, APA Lago de Santa Isabel, APA Serra da Ibiapaba, and RESEX Lago do Cedro.

+Reproduction

-Its natural habitats are moist savanna, subtropical or tropical moist shrubland, freshwater marshes, pastureland, rural gardens, urban areas, and ponds.
-The female frog seems to provide some level of parental care for the tadpoles.
-This is a common species of frog and the International Union for Conservation of Nature has listed it as being of "least concern".
+The female frog seems to provide some level of parental care for the tadpoles by carrying them to water.

 Description

 The adult Leptodactylus pustulatus is about 5 cm long.
 It can easily be distinguished from other members of its genus by its distinctive ventral colouration which consists of large, red to yellow spots on a dark-coloured background.
 Its calls, which are heard at night, are also distinctive; the male's advertisement call consists of two notes, repeated at a rate of about twenty-six calls per minute and other males respond to these in a similarly characteristic fashion.